 Watch Out for Vesting Schedules

 While you always get to keep the money you contribute to a 401(k) plan, you don’t get to keep your employer’s contributions until you are vested in the plan.
 Find out when you become vested in your current 401(k) plan before you leave your job.
 It could be worth sticking around for a few extra weeks or months in order to be able to keep the employer contributions to your retirement account.

 “Depending on the dollar amount, it may make sense to wait until you vest,” Barrasso says.
 “But you may not want to miss an opportunity for a small dollar amount if it is not significant.”

 If you lose or quit your job in the year you turn 55 or later, you can take 401(k) withdrawals without incurring the 10% early withdrawal penalty.
 But if you roll the money into an IRA, you will have to wait until age 59 1/2 to avoid the early withdrawal penalty.

 “If you think you might need the money between ages 55 and 59 1/2, you will be better off leaving the money in the 401(k) because you can access that money without paying the early withdrawal penalty,” says Henry Gorecki, a certified financial planner for HG Wealth Management in Chicago.

 Consider the Value of Consolidating Accounts

 A person who works five different jobs could have five different 401(k) plans.
-That’s a lot of statements to examine every quarter, and it could be difficult to analyze whether you are using appropriate funds and are properly diversified.
-In some cases, you may qualify for lower fees or other perks if you maintain a large account balance at a single financial institution, which is easier to do if you have a large portion of your money in one place.
+That’s a lot of statements to examine, and it could be difficult to analyze whether you are using appropriate funds and are properly diversified.
+Consolidating your old retirement accounts can simplify your financial life.
+In some cases, you may also qualify for lower fees or other perks if you maintain a large account balance at a single financial institution.

 “It’s easier to work with bigger pools of money and diversify,” Gorecki says.
 “It’s nice to sweep things behind you and keep rolling those 401(k)s into the same rollover IRA.”